sckott/geoops/cran-comments.md

 ---

-This version upgrades the bundled json library, and
+This version upgrades the bundled json library, which fixes warnings from the previous json library version.

 Thanks!
 Scott Chamberlain